Electric vehicle warning sounds: Background

 A separate 2008 study from Western Michigan University found that hybrids and conventional vehicles are equally safe when travelling more than about 20 mph, because tire and wind noise generate most of the audible cues at those speeds.
-Hybrid cars were also tested safe when moving off at traffic lights and it was found that under this condition they do not pose a risk to pedestrians.
+Hybrid cars were also tested safe when moving off at traffic lights, and it was found that under this condition they do not pose a risk to pedestrians.
 All Prius models used in the study engaged their internal combustion engines when accelerating from a standstill and produced enough noise to be detected.

-A 2009 study conducted by the US National Highway Traffic Safety Administration found that crashes involving pedestrians and bicyclists have higher incidence rates for hybrid electric vehicles than internal combustion engine (ICE) vehicles in low-speed vehicle manoeuvres such as reversing or leaving a parking zone.
-These accidents commonly occurred in zones with low speed limits, during daytime and in clear weather.
-The study found that a HEV was two times more likely to be involved in a pedestrian crash than was a conventional ICE vehicle when a vehicle is slowing or stopping, backing up, or entering or leaving a parking space.
-Vehicle manoeuvres were grouped in one category considering those manoeuvres that might have occurred at very low speeds where the difference between the sound levels produced by the hybrid versus ICE vehicle is the greatest.
-Also the study found that the incidence rate of pedestrian crashes in scenarios when vehicles make a turn was significantly higher for HEVs when compared to ICE vehicles.
+A 2009 study conducted by the US National Highway Traffic Safety Administration found that crashes involving pedestrians and bicyclists have higher incidence rates for hybrid electric vehicles than internal combustion engine (ICE) vehicles in low-speed vehicle maneuvers such as reversing or leaving a parking zone.
+These accidents commonly occurred in zones with low-speed limits, during daytime, and in clear weather.
+The study found that a HEV was twice as likely to be involved in a pedestrian crash than was a conventional ICE vehicle when a vehicle is slowing or stopping, backing up, or entering or leaving a parking space.
+Manoeuvres likely to occur at very low speeds, where the difference in sound levels between hybrid and ICE vehicle is greatest, were grouped into a single category.
+Also, the study found that the incidence rate of pedestrian crashes in scenarios when vehicles make a turn was significantly higher for HEVs when compared to ICE vehicles.
 Similarly, The NHTSA study also concluded that the incidence rate of bicyclist crashes involving HEVs for the same kind of manoeuvres was significantly higher when compared to conventional vehicles.

 In September 2010, Volvo Cars and Vattenfall, a Swedish energy company, issued a report regarding the results of the first phase of the Volvo V70 Plug-in Hybrid demonstration program.
-Among other findings, before the trial drivers participating in the field testing were concerned about being a danger to pedestrians and cyclists due to the quietness of the electric-drive vehicle.
-After the test several of them changed their opinion and said that this issue was less of a problem than they expected.
-Nevertheless, some test drivers said they experienced incidents of not being noticed while others said they had taken extra care in their driving with regard to this issue.
+Among other findings, before the trial, drivers in the field test were concerned that the quietness of the electric-drive vehicle made them a danger to pedestrians and cyclists.
+After the test, several of them changed their opinion and said that this issue was less of a problem than they expected.
+Nevertheless, some test drivers said they experienced incidents of not being noticed, while others said they had taken extra care in their driving with regard to this issue.

 Regulations

-Since 2009 the Japanese government, the US Congress and the European Commission are exploring legislation to establish a minimum level of sound for plug-in electric and hybrid electric vehicles when operating in electric mode, so that blind people and other pedestrians and cyclists can hear them coming and detect from which direction they are approaching.
+Since 2009 the Japanese government, the US Congress and the European Commission have been exploring legislation to establish a minimum level of sound for plug-in electric and hybrid electric vehicles when operating in electric mode, so that blind people and other pedestrians and cyclists can hear them coming and detect from which direction they are approaching.
 Tests have shown that vehicles operating in electric mode can be particularly hard to hear below 30 km/h.